-- 1) Provide inseason catch and harvest estimates of large Chinook salmon (≥75 cm METF) in the lower Kenai River sport fishery between the Warren Ames Bridge and the RM 13.7 sonar, and between the RM 13.7 sonar and Slikok Creek (RM 18.9) from 16 May through 30 June (early run) and from 1 July through 31 July (late run) such that the estimates for each geographic strata are within 30%, or 1,000 fish, of the true value 90% of the time6. - 2) Provide age compositions required in part to estimate total return for the early and late runs by brood year.
-Subordinate objectives7 for the components of this operational plan that are associated with total run estimation are as follows: - a) Estimate the proportion by age of Chinook salmon captured in inriver gillnets from 16 May through 20 August such that all age-proportion estimates for each run are within 0.10 percentage points of the true values 95% of the time8. - b) Estimate the proportion by age of Chinook salmon harvested by the sport fishery in the mainstem Kenai River between Warren Ames Bridge and the Soldotna Bridge such that all age-proportion estimates for each run are within 0.20 percentage points of the true values 90% of the time.
+- 2) Provide age compositions required in part to estimate total return for the early and late runs by brood year.
+Subordinate objectives6 for the components of this operational plan that are associated with total run estimation are as follows: - a) Estimate the proportion by age of large Chinook salmon captured in inriver nets from 16 May through 20 August such that all age-proportion estimates for each run are within 15 percentage points of the true values 95% of the time7. - b) Estimate the proportion by age of large Chinook salmon harvested by the sport fishery in the mainstem Kenai River between Warren Ames Bridge and Slikok Creek such that all age-proportion estimates for each run are within 20 percentage points of the true values 90% of the time.